Desperate Housewife

 • Nature & Travel

-This is about a unique communication channel between cats and humans that has been tested over thousands of years.
+Cats and humans share a unique communication channel that developed over thousands of years.
 Initially, cats were solitary creatures.
-They preferred to live and hunt…
+They preferred to live and hunt alone rather than in groups,…

 • Nature & Travel